 Maybe you don’t need professional movers, but you do have a few larger pieces that can’t fit in your car, no matter how many Tetris-inspired maneuvers you try.
 If you’re an Uber fan, there are a couple of moving apps that also contribute to the sharing economy.

-Both Haulzi and Buddytruk can help you find drivers who have larger vehicles and are willing to help with your move.
-Adam Singleton, marketing coordinator at the international coffee shop Barnie’s CoffeeKitchen, recently used Haulzi and called it a lifesaver for his move.
+Buddytruk can help you find drivers who have larger vehicles and are willing to help with your move.
+Adam Singleton, marketing coordinator at the international coffee shop Barnie’s CoffeeKitchen, recently used a similar app, Haulzi, and called it a lifesaver for his move.

 “You can connect with people with large flatbed trucks based on geographic proximity, you negotiate a price within the app and you’re all set,” he said.